NxPKG/khulnasoft-docs/content/api-shield/security/mtls/configure.md

 # Configure mTLS

-When you specify API hosts in [mTLS authentication](/api-shield/security/mtls/), Cloudflare will block all requests that do not have a [client certificate](/ssl/client-certificates/) for mTLS authentication.
+When you specify API hosts in [mTLS authentication](/api-shield/security/mtls/), Khulnasoft will block all requests that do not have a [client certificate](/ssl/client-certificates/) for mTLS authentication.

 ## Prerequisites